NexusBot-official/Nexus/PRIVACY_POLICY.md

 ## Auto-Recovery System

-Sentinel Bot includes an automatic server recovery system that creates snapshots of your server's structure to restore it after attacks.
+Nexus Bot includes an automatic server recovery system that creates snapshots of your server's structure to restore it after attacks.

 ### What Data is Stored in Snapshots: